 College students decide to take summer classes for many different reasons.
 There might be an internship experience involved.
 Some might have failed a particular course and need to retake it in order to obtain a passing grade.
-Others might have a difficult time keeping up with coursework during the traditional college year, and find it is easier to fill in with a few classes during the summer.
+Others might have a difficult time keeping up with coursework during the traditional college year and find it is easier to fill in with a few classes during the summer.
 It might help lower the cost of attending a full-time college by taking some of the required classes at a local community college.
 And some are trying to get ahead on their classes so they can graduate earlier than expected.

-- Student loans: Be aware that some schools might require a separate loan application for the summer months.
+Be aware that some schools might require a separate loan application for the summer months.
 Once again, ask the financial aid office for details and make sure to file the application on time.
 Keep track of any amounts you borrow so you do not exceed your loan eligibility limit for the year.
 This can be a little tricky if you use federal student loans during the summer and need to borrow again when regular classes resume in the fall.

-- Do you need to file a FAFSA?
 When you apply for a summer session, check with your college to determine whether you will need to file a Free Application for Federal Student Aid (FAFSA) or any other financial aid application.

 Contact the financial aid office to determine when payments are due for your summer semester to make sure your financial aid or student loans are received on time.
 You don't want to be surprised by receiving a payment due notice shortly before classes are set to begin.

-If you choose to work part-time and take just a class or two, it might be possible that you can pay for your summer classes out of your earnings and will not need to rely on financial aid support.
-You can turn down a financial aid offer, and reapply for assistance when you return to school again in the fall.
+If you choose to work part-time and take just a class or two, it might be possible that you can pay for your summer classes out of your earnings and not rely on financial aid support.
+You can turn down a financial aid offer and reapply for assistance when you return to school again in the fall.
 Attending summer school can be a good way to get a few extra course hours in, but just make sure it does not cause any financial hardship for you or your family.